MGS351 Team Project

 - 6-8 minute group presentation and demonstration of your database in recitation

-- Peer Evaluation submitted by each group member to TA
+- Peer Evaluation submitted by each group member

 Final Writeup Requirements